rakshan-2006/rakshan-2006/README.md

 # Hi 👋, I'm Rakshan R

 🎓 2nd year CSE @ PESU
-🌌 Skywatcher by night | 💻 Debugging life one semicolon at a time
+💻 Debugging life one semicolon at a time

 - 🔧 Currently building my fundamentals in Python and C
 - 🚀 Exploring the world of Web Dev